Kritaarth/age_stopwatch/README.md

 To use Age Timer, follow these steps:

 ```
+1. Go to the website: https://kritaarth.github.io/age_stopwatch/
-1. Upon entering the website, you will find a designated input field.
+2. Upon entering the website, you will find a designated input field.
-2. Fill your age into the input field.
+3. Fill your age into the input field.
-3. Press 'Enter' or click the 'Start' button.
+4. Press 'Enter' or click the 'Start' button.
 ```

 Pausing and Resetting